faddaful/pinterest-data-pipeline388/README.md

     run the command <./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties>
     If everything is setup correctly, you should see a info server running and listening for request.
 3. **Send data to the API**:
+Now, we are ready to send data to the API which will then send the data to the MSK Cluster using the plugin-connector pair previously created.
+- Modify the python script  and add a post_data_to_api function.
+- Check the data is been consumed in your s3 bucket.
+You should see a topics folder with your topics name and the corresponding data respectively.